DN-debug/peux-os-sitebuild/src/pages/index.md

     content: >
       Peux OS is free and will always be free.
 Someone suggested me to keep this section because most of the time people don't check the website-footer ( I am one of them ).

       This is a choice, if you want to help through donations then by all means I'd accept that.
-Any of the buttons below would take you to the respective
+Any of the buttons below would take you to there:
-      site:
     actions:
       - label: Patreon - Monthly Membership
         url: 'https://www.patreon.com/peuxos'